TIY-ATL-ROR-2015-Jan/slides/02-17/notes.md

   They can mock up test data if they know something about what your requests and responses look like.

-## Let's Talk about Pull Requests, Fork vs Clone

-* A fork is a "remote" on github that has the rep you forked from as its "origin".

-* When you create a pull request on a fork, by default it will be for merge into the original.

-This is awesome for purposes of collaboration.
-It's usually exactly what you want.

 ## Homework

 Start your checkers app by getting a repo up under the github organization,